Getting grime off of kitchen cabinets

 Clear your clutter the fast and easy way with Goodbye Clutter!

 I use white vinegar to clean greasy kitchen cabinets.
 I use two cups to a gallon of hot water.
 It is very thrifty as a gallon of white vinegar costs about $2.
 White vinegar is a great all-purpose cleaner.
 It's also great for floors and windows.
 There is no need for all the expensive cleaners.

 Take the Next Step:

 - Want your kitchen to be so clean it practically sparkles?
-Then visit here for more great cleaning tips.
+Then visit The Dollar Stretcher library for more great cleaning tips.